nateklaiber/geo_position/README.md

 Usage is simple:

+### Convert from Degrees, Minutes, Seconds, and Direction to a float

 ```ruby
 # This can be any positive number between 0 and 360.
 It will be coerced
 # to a float and absoluted.